 Jane Nuckles considered parolee Adam Gray her son-in-law because Gray and Nuckles’ daughter had a child together.
 Nuckles lived in Kings County in California.
-She was on parole.
+Both Knuckles and Gray were on parole.

 Brief of Article: Woman allowed parolee to stay at her house guilty of being an accessory in assisting parolee abscond from supervision.